plausible/docs/docs/stats-api-v2.md

 :::warning

-Please be advised that this feature is currently in its beta stage.
-Some functionality might change in the upcoming releases.
+Please be advised that this feature is currently in beta.
+Some functionality might be broken or change in the coming months.

 :::